 Whatever you want to do with a bow, primarily, you need to know about it systematically and select the right bow according to your skill level.
 Otherwise, it will become a useless thing for you.

-After longbow, recurve bow is one of the most ancient types of the bow using since 1000 BC.
-It is also the only kind of bow which allowed to use in the most prestigious archery competition - Olympic.
+After longbow, the recurve bow is one of the most ancient types of bow using since 1000 BC.
+It is also the only kind of bow that allowed to use in the most prestigious archery competition – Olympic.

 Besides the above modern and fundamental types of bows, there are some traditional or back-to-basic bows which widely used in different civilizations.